How much was Hans Bethe worth?

 Alpher-Bethe-Gamow Paper

-Among his many scientific achievements, Hans Bethe is also known for an achievement that he wasn’t really part of.
-The physicist George Gamow once added his name to a 1948 paper co-written with Gamow’s Ph.D. student Ralph Alpher, which described how elements could have formed from hydrogen during the Big Bang.
-As a result, the authors of the paper were listed as Alpher, Bethe, Gamow, a pun on “alpha, beta, gamma,” the first three letters of the Greek alphabet.
-The Alpher-Bethe-Gamow paper is now a classic in the physics world.
+Hans Bethe is renowned for a number of scientific accomplishments, but he is also famed for one that he had little to do with.
+Former Ph.D. student Ralph Alpher and physicist George Gamow co-authored a 1948 study that outlined how elements could have originated from hydrogen during the Big Bang.
+As a result, the authors of the paper were listed as Alpher, Bethe, and Gamow, a play on the Greek letters “alpha, beta, gamma,” In the field of physics, the Alpher-Bethe-Gamow paper has become a classic.

-Hans Bethe received the 1967 Nobel Prize in physics “for his contributions to the theory of nuclear reactions, especially his discoveries concerning the energy production in stars“.
-His 1939 work had essentially explained how the nuclear reactions in stars fuel the heat and light production from them, which obviously had major implications throughout physics.
-In his Nobel banquet speech, he said: “You have given me the Prize I believe for a lifetime of quiet work in physics rather than for any spectacular single contribution.
-I am very proud and very happy with this distinction.”
+For his “for his contributions to the theory of nuclear reactions, especially his discoveries concerning the energy production in stars” Hans Bethe was awarded the 1967 Nobel Prize in physics.
+His 1939 study, which had obviously had significant ramifications for all of physics, had essentially revealed how the nuclear processes in stars feed the generation of heat and light from them.
+In his remarks at the Nobel luncheon, he said: “You awarded me the Prize, in my opinion, for a lifetime of modest physics work rather than for any particularly noteworthy individual accomplishment.
+I am incredibly thrilled and proud of this accomplishment.”

 Activism

-Bethe is also attributed with insights that helped resolve the initial problem of infinities in quantum electrodynamics, specifically setting the stage for the more comprehensive resolution generated by Richard Feynman and Julian Schwinger (and others), who would ultimately go on to earn a Nobel Prize for their work on this significant theory.
+Bethe is also credited with insights that helped solve the initial infinities problem in quantum electrodynamics, particularly laying the groundwork for the more thorough solution produced by Richard Feynman and Julian Schwinger (and others), who would later win the Nobel Prize for their work on this important theory.